 Seagate also announced today two 2.5-inch notebook hard drives with capacities of a half terabyte.
 The Momentus 5400.6 and Momentus 7200.4 drives are designed for mainstream and high-performance notebook computers, external storage solutions, PCs and industrial applications requiring small form factor.

 The Momentus hard drives are the fourth generation of Seagate's laptop drive family to use PMR technology.
-The Momentus 5400.6, a 5400-rpm drive, combines a SATA 3Gb/sec interface and capacities ranging from 120GB to 500GB with an
+The Momentus 5400.6, a 5400-rpm drive, combines a SATA 3Gb/sec interface and capacities ranging from 120GB to 500GB

 Seagate's rollout of its new drives comes one day after Hitachi Global Storage Technologies launched its second-generation 3.5-inch drive the 1TB Deskstar 7K1000 B, which it bills as "the world's most energy-efficient" 1 TB 7200 rpm drive.

 Both of Seagate's Momentus drives can withstand up to 1,000 Gs of non-operating shock and 350 Gs of operating shock to protect drive data, making the drives suitable for systems that are subject to rough handling or high levels of vibration.
 The drives are also offered with G-Force Protection, a free-fall sensor technology that helps prevent drive damage and data loss if a laptop PC is dropped.
 The sensor works by detecting any changes in acceleration equal to the force of gravity and parks the heads off the disc to prevent contact with the platter in a free fall of as little as 8 inches and within 3/10ths of a second.

 Shipments of the Barracuda 7200.11 1.5TB are set to begin in August.
 Momentus 5400.6 and 7200.4 hard drives are to begin shipping in the fourth quarter.